geokai/mqtt-cpu_test/README.md

-CPU & RAM Preformance of RaspberryPi
+# CPU & RAM Preformance of RaspberryPi

 First mqtt publish/subscribe project reporting the cpu and ram memory percentage usage of my model B RaspberryPi.

-This python script is taken directly from the Thingspeak.com MQTT tutorial with little alteration.
+This python script was originally taken directly from the Thingspeak.com MQTT tutorial with little alteration.

 Go to https://thingspeak.com/channels/208776 to see the usage charts and to